k-paxian/dart-json-mapper/README.md

 * Compatible with **all** Dart platforms, including **Flutter** and **Web** platforms
 * No need to extend your classes from **any** mixins/base/abstract classes to keep code leaner
-* Clean and simple setup, transparent and straightforward usage with **no heavy maintenance involved**
+* Clean and simple setup, transparent and straightforward usage with **no heavy maintenance**
 * **No extra boilerplate** code involved, 100% generated only
 * **Custom converters** support per each class field